Krein–Milman theorem: Relation to the axiom of choice

-Under the Zermelo–Fraenkel set theory (ZF) axiomatic framework, the axiom of choice (AC) suffices to prove all version of the Krein–Milman theorem given above, including statement KM and its generalization SKM.
+Under the Zermelo–Fraenkel set theory (ZF) axiomatic framework, the axiom of choice (AC) suffices to prove all versions of the Krein–Milman theorem given above, including statement KM and its generalization SKM.

 The axiom of choice also implies, but is not equivalent to, the Boolean prime ideal theorem (BPI), which is equivalent to the Banach–Alaoglu theorem.

 Conversely, the Krein–Milman theorem KM together with the Boolean prime ideal theorem (BPI) imply the axiom of choice.

 In summary, AC holds if and only if both KM and BPI hold.

 It follows that under ZF, the axiom of choice is equivalent to the following statement: